 The only charity in the UK, and the first in Europe, dedicated exclusively to Lewy body dementia.

-Email: info@lewybody.org Website: www.lewybody.org
+Email: info@lewybody.org Website: www.lewybody.org For people who have been affected by domestic abuse, or are worried they might be at risk of domestic abuse.

 Wearside Women in Need